Christmas in Australia

 It’s no secret that Kiwis love to visit their neighbours across the Tasman.
-In fact, from 2015-2016, 1.3 million New Zealanders visited Australia for all things sun, sand and sports.
+In fact, Australia is the number 1 travel destination for Kiwis, looking for all things sun, sand and sports.
 And what better time for sun, sand and sports than Christmas in Australia?

 Whether it's a day at the cricket, a dive at the Great Barrier Reef or a dip at Bondi Beach, Australia has so much to offer in its summer months.
 However, as any shirtless beach-going backpacker can confirm, the Australian summer should be approached with caution.

 Australia’s strong relationship with New Zealand means visiting Kiwis are granted free emergency medical treatment should they suffer an accident or serious illness while visiting.
-This fact means a third of New Zealanders who travel to Australia aren’t bothering to protect themselves with travel insurance.
+However, there are still many reasons that travel insurance is worthwhile when making the trip across to Australia.

 Do I need travel insurance for Australia?